-During our first day in Moscow, we didn't have enough time to visit Lenin's Mausoleum, so the second day we went directly to the Red Square early in the morning to avoid the long queues.
+During my first day in Moscow I didn't have enough time to visit Lenin's Mausoleum, so the second day I went directly to the Red Square early in the morning to avoid the long queues.
 The Mausoleum only opens from 10AM to 1PM every day except Monday and Wednesday, so usually long queues form outside, especially in high season.

 Located on the west end of the Red Square, Lenin's Mausoleum holds the embalmed body of the first head of government of the Soviet Union, Vladimir Lenin.
-His body has been exposed to the public since his death in 1924, and visitors still wait for hours to pay his respects, or just for simple curiosity.
+His body has been exposed to the public since his death in 1924, and visitors still wait for hours to pay his respects, or just out of curiosity.

 The outside of the mausoleum might look rather small, but the interior is actually quite deep, with two underground floors also used as the resting place for important Russian figures and the Kremlin guards.
 Once your eyes have got used to the darkness inside, you will stumble upon the body of Vladimir Lenin lying in an open casket.
 In spite of the years, the body has been preserved almost intact.
 It's incredible to think that you have such a vital figure in modern history right in front of you, almost 100 years after his death.